Keyang/hssh/README.md

 WebSocket is using underlying Http(s) protocol.
 The data transportation will be encrypted with ssl if web server is under https.

+For user authentication, see User Authentication section below.

 ##Quick Start

 To use `hssh` you will need have: